01. Mesothelioma Treatment in Charlotte

 Greenville was a predominantly African American neighborhood in Charlotte.
 The area was home to the Southern Asbestos Company Mills.
 The facility was built in 1904 as a cotton mill but began making asbestos fabric in 1920.

 Thereasea became a nurse after seeing the impacts of asbestos exposure on the community.
-Two of her siblings passed away before the age of three and Thereasea also has lung scarring related to her past asbestos exposure.
+Two of her siblings passed away before the age of three, and Thereasea also has lung scarring related to her past asbestos exposure.

-Other Charlotte, North Carolina Asbestos Exposure Sites
+Charlotte, North Carolina Jobsites Where Asbestos Exposure Occurred

 - A. Lynn Thomas Company, Inc.